 Slugs thrive in wet, acid environments.
 They breathe through their exoskeletons.
 Ashes gum up the works and irritate slugs, who will not want to cross an ash barrier that has been laid down around your garden.
 Protect your cabbage, broccoli and cauliflower transplants with a 6-inch ring of ashes.
 The extra potassium that the ashes add to the soil will encourage the vegetable head formation and flower formation, too.
-Be sure to renew the ashes after heavy rains to keep the benefits going.
+Be sure to renew your wood ash uses after heavy rains to keep the benefits going.

 Biochar in the garden

 Besides wood ashes, you can also use the charcoal from partially burned wood from your woodstove in the garden.
 See this post on creating biochar (charcoal) specifically to increase the fertility of your garden, as an additional way to get more wood ash uses from your woodstove.

 Best Fire Starter — How to Make Char Cloth